kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 This template will support in-memory and RabbitMq messaging.

+# Extension methods

-## Mappers namespace
+## Mappers

-Mapper classes are in charge of mapping data from one object to another.
+Mapper are in charge of mapping data from one object to another.
 This allows the domain to be isolated by the data structures the client app uses, and the data structures the repositories use.
 The isolated domain is easier to be unit tested by the programmers, and the solution structure is more scalable this ways.